 Wild Arabica Kopi Luwak

-Check out this new documentary about Kopi Luwak.
+Check out this 2019 Documentary about Kopi Luwak.
 We make sure all of our Kopi Luwak is Certified Wild Kopi Luwak.
-In our product photos you will actually see pictures that were taken of Selamat who's featured in the movie.
-These pictures were taken by one of our personal sourcing representatives to helps to ensure we are getting genuine, wild Kopi Luwak.
+In our product photos, you will actually see pictures that were taken of Selamat who's featured in the documentary.
+These pictures were taken by one of our personal sourcing representatives that helps to ensure we are getting genuine, wild Kopi Luwak.
 We have one of our certificates featured in the product images as well.

 - Origin: Indonesia